-According to the "Global Music Report: The Industry in 2023" released by the International Federation of the Phonographic Industry (IFPI): The report indicates the economic situation of the 2022 music industry.
-The 2022 income of the global recording music market grew by 9% reaching USD 26.2 billion, growth for eight consecutive years.
+According to the "Global Music Report: The Industry in 2024" released by the International Federation of the Phonographic Industry (IFPI): The report indicates the economic situation of the 2023 music industry.
+The 2023 income of the global recording music market grew by 10.2% reaching USD 28.6 billion, growth for nine consecutive years.
 Streaming music has become the key driver for the overall growth once more.
-The streaming music revenue (including free subscription and advertisement support) grew by 11.5% reaching USD 17.5 billion which accounts for 67% of the overall sales amount of the music industry.
-The number of paid subscribers has reached 589 million users, a 12.6% growth compared to the previous year.
-Although the streaming music stands in a leading position, the physical market continues its growth momentum for two consecutive years with revenue growth of 5% reaching USD 4.6 billion.
-The performance royalty revenue has recovered from the slump since the 2020 pandemic showing growth for the second year at 8.7% reaching USD 2.5 billion, accounting for 9.5% of the global recording music industry revenue.
+The streaming music revenue (including free subscription and advertisement support) grew by 10.28% which accounts for 67% of the overall sales amount of the music industry.
+Growth was not limited to streaming: there was a strong double-digit percentage increase in physical revenues (up by 13.4%) and healthy gains in income from performance rights (up by 9.5%).
+This is the third consecutive year that digital and physical revenue have grown simultaneously.

 Record companies around the world are expanding their businesses in a localized manner supporting local music culture and promoting emerging music ecosystem development, discovering local music and creating opportunities for it to be heard by global audiences.
+With continued input and investment from record companies, there was a positive story of growth across the globe: every region had healthy revenue growth in 2023 and five regions posted double-digit percentage gains.